 Products as complex as ours may contain defects when first introduced to customers or as new versions are released.
 Delivery of products with production defects or reliability, quality or compatibility problems could significantly delay or hinder market acceptance of the products or result in a costly recall and could damage our reputation and adversely affect our ability to retain existing customers and attract new customers.
 Defects could cause problems with the functionality of our products, resulting in interruptions, delays or cessation of sales of these products to our customers.
 We may also be required to make significant expenditures of capital and resources to resolve such problems.
-We cannot assure you that problems will not be found in new products, both before and after commencement of commercial production, despite testing by us, our suppliers or our customers.
-Any such problems could result in:

-delays in development, manufacture and roll-out of new products; additional development costs; loss of, or delays in, market acceptance; diversion of technical and other resources from our other development efforts; claims for damages by our customers or others against us; and loss of credibility with our current and prospective customers.
-An y such event could have a material adverse effect on our business, financial condition and results of operations.
+We cannot assure you that by us, our suppliers or our customers.
+Any such problems could result in: delays in development, manufacture and roll-out of new products; additional development costs; loss of, or delays in, market acceptance; diversion of technical and other resources from our other development efforts; claims for damages by our customers or others against us; and loss of credibility with our current and prospective customers.